Illegal immigration: India

 It is estimated that several tens of millions of illegal immigrants live in India.
-Precise figures are not available, but the numbers run in tens of millions, at least 10 million are from Bangladesh, others being from Pakistan, Afghanistan and others.
-According to the Government of India, there at least 20 million illegal immigrants from Bangladesh alone.
+Precise figures are not available, but the numbers run in tens of millions, at least 10 million are from Bangladesh, others being from Pakistan, Afghanistan, and others.
+According to the Government of India, there are at least 20 million illegal immigrants from Bangladesh alone.
 This makes India the country with the largest number of illegal immigrants in the world.
-During the Bangladesh Liberation War at least 10 million Bangladeshis crossed into India illegally to seek refuge from widespread rape and genocide.
-According to Indian Home Ministry, at least 1.4 Million Bangladeshi crossed over into India in the last decade alone.
+During the Bangladesh Liberation War, at least 10 million Bangladeshis crossed into India illegally to seek refuge from widespread rape and genocide.
+According to Indian Home Ministry, at least 1.4 million Bangladeshi crossed over into India in the last decade alone.
 Samir Guha Roy of the Indian Statistical Institute states that internal migration is sometimes falsely thought to be immigrants.
-An analysis of the numbers by Roy revealed that on average around 91000 Bangladeshi nationals might have crossed over to India every year during the years 1981–1991, thus, close to a million in a decade alone.
+An analysis of the numbers by Roy revealed that on average around 91,000 Bangladeshi nationals might have crossed over to India every year during the years 1981–1991, thus, close to a million in a decade alone.
 How many of them were identified and pushed back is not known.
 It is possible that some of these illegal immigrants returned on their own.

 According to a pro-Indian scholar, the trip to India from Bangladesh is one of the cheapest in the world, with a trip costing around Rs.
 2000 (around $30 US), which includes the fee for the "Tour Operator".
-As Bangladeshis are cultural similar to the Bengali people in India, they are able to pass off as Indian citizens and settle down in any part of India to establish a future., for a very small price.
+As Bangladeshis are culturally similar to the Bengali people in India, they are able to pass off as Indian citizens and settle down in any part of India to establish a future, for a very small price.
 This false identity can be bolstered with false documentation available for as little as Rs.
 200 ($3 US) can even make them part of the vote bank.

 India is constructing barriers on its eastern borders to combat the surge of migrants.
 The Indo-Bangladeshi barrier is 4,000 km (2,500 mi) long.
 Presently, India is constructing a fence along the border to restrict illegal traffic from Bangladesh.
 This obstruction will virtually isolate Bangladesh from India.
 The barrier's plan is based on the designs of the Israeli West Bank barrier and will be 3.6 m (11.8 ft) high.
 The stated aim of the fence is to stop infiltration of terrorists, prevent smuggling, and end illegal immigration from Bangladesh.